oipsio/oips/oip-02-verifiable-ordinal-collection.md

 1. Creator initiates a collection, usually a series of ordinal inscriptions with a theme.
 2. Creator defines and publishes the collection via the service of a Publisher.
 3. Purchaser browses the collection, at this stage uninscribed, at Publisher's site, and decides to purchase a specific item from the collection.
-4. Purchaser pays for the purchase via Publisher's site and receives the inscription's payload, e.g. an image, and its metadata, delivered in the form of unsigned transaction.
+4. Purchaser pays for the purchase via Publisher's site and receives the inscription's payload, e.g. an image, and its metadata, delivered in the form of an unsigned transaction.
    1. Creator receives the bulk of the purchase fees.&#x20;
-5. Purchaser can choose the for the right moment to inscribe based on factors such as Bitcoin network fees.
+5. Purchaser can choose for the right moment to inscribe based on factors such as Bitcoin network fees.
-   1. Purchase, however, would not be able to trade/resell the purchased ordinal without first inscribing them as doing so would invalidate the verifiable ordinal.
+   1. Purchaser, however, would not be able to trade/resell the purchased ordinal without first inscribing them as doing so would invalidate the verifiable ordinal.

 ### Collection